Juggling school, work, family, and social obligations can be challenging. With UOnline, you can get the degree you need on the schedule you want.

 - International students on an F-1 visa.
 You must take most of your classes on campus to fulfill visa requirements.
 You may take a limited number of online credits per semester as an on-campus student.

 Online learning takes self-discipline and careful attention to managing time and deadlines.
 You are responsible for making sure you keep up with class topics and turn in assignments.
 While many online classes involve group projects and students often form virtual study groups, much of your study, readings, lecture, and assignments will be done on your own.
-Use the Online Readiness Questionnaire to quickly determine if you are prepared to succeed in an online class.
-You can also talk to your adviser before you decide.

 Online courses follow the regular semester schedule, just like our on-campus classes.
 They start the first day of the semester and end 16 weeks later.
 These courses are not like an independent study program where you can take 9-12 months to complete the material and information.